Gageperrin/it-notes/gcp/associate-cloud-engineer.md

 Dataflow is a fully managed processing service for executing Apache Beam pipelines for batch and realtime data streaming.
 It takes data in from a source and read transforms it into a PCollection, transformed and processed again, before it is write-transformed into a sink.
 A DataFlow job runs through this pipeline.

-Dataproc is a fully managed spark and hadoop service that can be used to replace on-premise Hadoop infrastructure.
+Dataproc is a fully managed spark and Hadoop service that can be used to replace on-premise Hadoop infrastructure.

 Dataproc is managed, dependencies to Hadoop ecosystem tools while Dataflow is serverless and built on an Apache Beam runtime.